 WHICH INSTRUMENTS DO WE TEACH?

 Instruments currently taught on our scheme are Clarinet, Flute, Saxophone, Cornet and Trumpet.
 In addition, for our smaller pupils we also offer lessons on the Mini Clarinet (the Nuvo) and the Mini Flute (Curved Head).
+We also offer Recorder lessons for any pupil wishing to start learning in Year 2.
 Visit our Instruments page for more information about the instruments themselves.

 Encouragement is essential if pupils are to progress and get the most out of their lessons.
 Every week, the tutor will indicate what they would like your child to work on - a little homework is inevitable!
 You can help in lots of ways, even if you aren't musical yourself.
 Simply setting aside a routine for practice is a great start, and little and often is the most effective approach - 10-15 minutes every other day is enough.
 We understand that lots of our pupils are young, and the physical demands alone of blowing an instrument can be exhausting!
 It is also worth remembering that asking pupils to concentrate for any longer can be a challenge, so there's no need to spend hours and hours at it (at least to begin with!).